Object Studies in Art History

 1: Object Fantasies: Experience & Creation, Ph.
 Cordez, Romana Kaske, Julia Saviello, and Susanne Thürigen, 2018.

-2: Objekte des Krieges: Präsenz & Representation, ed. by Romana Kaske and Julia Saviello, forthcoming.
+2: Objekte des Krieges: Präsenz & Representation, ed. by Romana Kaske and Julia Saviello, 2019.

 3: Material Histories of Time: Objects & Practices, ed. by Gianenrico Bernasconi and Susanne Thürigen, in preparation.